District 8 Director

 Director for Monterey, San Benito and San Luis Obispo Counties

 April England-Mackie is originally from the Kern River Valley and eventually found her way to the Salinas area.
 After graduating from Cal Poly San Luis Obispo with a Bachelor of Science in Animal Science with a minor in Agriculture Business and a Masters in Agriculture Business Economics and Policy, she went to work as a Water Resources Planner for California’s second largest state water contractor, the Kern County Water Agency.
 Later she moved to Hollister and began working for Monterey County Farm Bureau as a Water Quality Coordinator assisting growers to help improve their own farm water quality.
 Mackie also began working with the ag industry leaders on developing standard operating procedures for the leafy greens industry; then the “Spinach e.Coli outbreak” occurred and she assisted with development and discussions revolving around the Leafy Greens Marketing Agreement.

 In February 2013, April and her husband, Todd, were appointed to a two-year term on the American Farm Bureau Federation's Young Farmers & Ranchers Committee.
 The focus of this committee is to invigorate young Ag leaders to be involved with Farm Bureau and protect the Ag industry through public policy and Ag education.

-Some of her biggest recognitions in the ag industry have included being named by Senator Anthony Cannella as the 12th Senate District's Ag Woman of the Year for 2015, awarded the Star Award from the California Young Farmers & Ranchers in 2011, California Jaycees Outstanding Young Farmer of the Year in 2009 and the Central Coast Young Farmers and Ranchers Member of the Year 2008.
+Some of her biggest recognitions in the Ag industry have included being named by Senator Anthony Cannella as the 12th Senate District's Ag Woman of the Year for 2015, awarded the Star Award from the California Young Farmers & Ranchers in 2011, California Jaycees Outstanding Young Farmer of the Year in 2009 and the Central Coast Young Farmers and Ranchers Member of the Year 2008.
 She maintains her alumni status with Leadership Farm Bureau, Cal Poly San Luis Obispo, the Alpha Zeta Ag Honor Fraternity and Future Farmers of America as an American Farmer Degree holder.